25 Healthy Ways to Fight Inflammation

 Inflammation is a buzzword that we hear over and over (and over!) again.
-And it makes sense!
-Inflammation can cause a host of different symptoms — like joint pain, headaches, and skin rashes — and contributes to dozens of diseases, anything from depression to psoriasis to heart disease.
+And there’s a good reason for it: inflammation can cause a host of different symptoms, including joint pain, headaches, and skin rashes, and contributes to dozens of ailments, ranging from depression to heart disease.

 What is Inflammation?